openmc-dev/openmc/docs/source/usersguide/plots.rst

   plot.width = (50., 50.)
   plot.pixels = (400, 400)

+The color of each pixel is determined by placing a particle at the center of that pixel and using OpenMC's internal ``find_cell`` routine (the same one used for particle tracking during simulation) to determine the cell and material at that location.

+.. note:: In this example, pixels are 50/400=0.125 cm wide.
+Thus, this plot may
+          miss any features smaller than 0.125 cm, since they could exist between pixel centers.
+More pixels can be used to resolve finer features, but could result in larger files.

 By default, a unique color will be assigned to each cell in the geometry.
 If you want your plot to be colored by material instead, change the :attr:`Plot.color_by` attribute::